Leaf-Agriculture/docs/docs/operations_endpoints.md

 TRIMBLE
 ```

-Provider must be one of the following:
+The `provider` must be one of the following:

 ```
 Leaf